sanjiv-65/AD-Lab-assignments/README.md

 Objective: Understand binary classification using logistic regression.<br>
 Experiment:
 Build a logistic regression with and without regularization (L1- Lasso or L2- Ridge, or L1+L2 - ElasticNet) model to classify emails as spam or not spam.<br>
--Accuracy: A percentage indicating how many emails were correctly<br>
+-Accuracy: A percentage indicating how many emails were correctly classified.<br>
-classified.
 - Assess model performance using accuracy, confusion matrix, andclassification report (Classification Report: Precision, Recall, and F1-score for both spam and non-spam classes).
-Also plot the ROC curve and find the AUC values.
+Also plot the ROC curve and find the AUC values.<br>
 Dataset:  https://archive.ics.uci.edu/dataset/94/spambase